epam/edp-install/documentation/openshift_install_edp.md

    - EDP_NAME - this parameter will be replaced with the EDP_NAME value, which is set in EDP-Install template;
    - DNS_WILDCARD - this parameter will be replaced with the DNS_WILDCARD value, which is set in EDP-Install template;

 * "Users" section in Gerrit and Nexus resources definitions should be filled with administrators of your tenant

+* "GerritSSHPort" value in Gerrit and GitServer custom resources should be set to any free NodePort in your cluster

 _*NOTE*: Other parameters must be hardcoded in a template._